 Your patient is admitted to hospice care at one of the following levels depending on your patient’s needs:

-Routine Home Care – we come to where your patient is and control pain and symptoms with medications, medical equipment and visits from our Registered Nurses.
-Our staff visit as often as they and you – the primary care doctor - determine your patient should be seen.
+Routine Home Care – they come to where your patient is and control pain and symptoms with medications, medical equipment and visits from our Registered Nurses.
+Staff visit as often as they and you – the primary care doctor - determine your patient should be seen.
 A hospice nurse is available 24/7.

-Respite Care – if requested, The Washington Home & Community Hospices contracts with a facility where your patient stays for up to five (5) nights while her/his caregiver gets some much-needed time and rest.
+Respite Care – if requested, a contract with a facility may be available where your patient stays for up to five (5) nights while her/his caregiver gets some much-needed time and rest.
 Then your patient returns to routine hospice care at home.

 How do I talk about hospice with my patient and the family?